Response Strategies for Positive Risk

 Enhancing the opportunity can come about when you focus on the causes of the opportunity.
 In other words, what are the factors that are going to make this positive risk/opportunity happen?
 Think about how you can influence those factors.
 This could be by introducing software features to make the new product more marketable or shareable.

-It relies on being able to effectively articulate what is going to cause the beneficial situation to happen so that you can focus your efforts appropriately.
-Get everyone on the project team together to come up with ideas – you’ll find it easier to work out how best to respond to the situation as positive risk response strategies can be difficult to get your head around!
+It relies on being able to adequately articulate what is going to cause the beneficial situation to happen so that you can focus your efforts appropriately.
+Get everyone on the project team together to come up with ideas.
+You’ll find it easier to work out how best to respond to the situation as positive risk response strategies can be challenging to get your head around!

 - When taking action is going to be too costly for the benefit you’d get back if the opportunity did happen.

-- When taking action is disproportionate in terms of work: it’s too much effort to put the plans in place based on the likelihood of the risk happening.
+- When taking action is disproportionate regarding work: it’s too much effort to put the plans in place based on the likelihood of the risk happening.

-There might be other situations where you would rather do nothing.
-As long as you take this option as a considered approach and not because you just didn’t get round to making a decision, then that’s fine.
+There might be other situations where you would instead do nothing.
+As long as you take this option as a considered approach and not because you didn’t get round to making a decision, then that’s fine.

 Talking About Positive Risk